 The hold-relax with agonist contraction is the most effective PNF stretching technique due to facilitation via both reciprocal and autogenic inhibition.

 Warming up can provide benefits that are known to enhance performance.
 A warm-up should be geared towards the particular sport or activity an athlete is training for.
 It should also use an appropriated structure, ensuring that the athlete is completely prepared for the sport or activity.
 Effective warm-up planning can ensure that the activities prepare for the upcoming session but don’t induce undue fatigue.
-Additionally, the warm up should be planned so that the activities contribute both to workout goals but also development in the medium and long term.
-To learn more about planning warm-ups, check out blog post from March 2017, Warm-up advice from Aurélien Broussal-Derval.
+Additionally, the warm-up should be planned so that the activities contribute both to workout goals but also development in the medium and long term.
+To learn more about planning warm-ups, check out the blog post from March 2017, Warm-up advice from Aurélien Broussal-Derval.

 Optimal flexibility for performance varies from sport to sport.
 It’s closely related to the types of movements and actions an athlete is required to perform.
 The concept of mobility may be more appropriate than flexibility as it focuses on active movement through the required ROM.
-For athletes that need to increase flexibility then static and PNF stretching techniques will allow for an effective increase in ROM.
+For athletes that need to increase flexibility static and PNF stretching techniques will allow for an effective increase in ROM.
 These techniques should be a key part of an extended training programme.
-Strength and conditioning professionals should consider each athlete’s unique combination of joint structure, age, sex and sport requirements when recommending stretching protocols.
+Strength and conditioning professionals should consider each athlete’s unique combination of joint structure, age, sex and sports requirements when recommending stretching protocols.

 - Immediate Effects of Proprioceptive Neuromuscular Facilitation Stretching Programs Compared With Passive Stretching Programs for Hamstring Flexibility: A Critically Appraised Topic

 - The Effectiveness of PNF vs. Static Stretching on Increasing Hip Flexion Range of Motion

 Essentials of Strength Training and Conditioning